ef-labs/vertx-jersey/examples/chunked/README.md

 ## The Configuration

-config.json sets up the ext-jersey module with the following settings:
+config.json sets up the vertx-jersey module with the following settings:
 ```json
 {
     "host": "localhost",